orlando-rodriguez/jobboard/drills/version-2/rubric.md

 - [ ] A deployed website
 - [ ] Built using a front end framework
+- [ ] All DOM manipulation is handled by front end framework
 - [ ] Makes a request to an api and renders a list with the results
 - [ ] Shows and hides skills list when the profile header is clicked.
 - [ ] Renders the skills array in a list for each profile